-As OSHA standards go, the occupational noise exposure standard is a relatively user-friendly document.
+As OSHA standards go, the Occupational Noise Exposure Standard is a relatively user-friendly document.
 It's extremely thorough, thus eliminating much of the reader interpretation that most standards require.

 Two basic types of instruments are available to monitor noise levels: sound level meters and noise dosimeters.
 Both instruments measure in decibels.
 It's important to note that decibels are not linear units like feet or pounds.
 The decibel is a dimensionless unit that expresses a logarithmic ratio to an established reference level.
 To put the decibel into perspective, remember that while a reading of 10 decibels is 10 times greater than one decibel, a reading of 20 decibels is 100 times greater (10 x 10) than one, and a reading of 30 decibels is 1000 times greater (10 x 10 x 10).
-This logarithmic ratio is similar to the Richter scale used to measure earthquakes.

-Should the noise level monitoring determine that employees are being subjected to levels equaling or exceeding the 85dB action level, the next step is to establish an audiometric testing program for those exposed.
-In addition, the employer must provide hearing protectors (earmuffs, ear plugs) at no cost and institute a training program for all affected employees.
+Should the noise level monitoring show that employees are being subjected to levels equaling or exceeding the 85dB action level, the next step is to establish an audiometric testing program for those exposed.
+In addition, the employer must provide hearing protectors at no cost and institute a training program for all affected employees.
 According to OSHA, the training program must be conducted annually and ensure that the employees are informed of, "The effects of noise on hearing; the purpose of hearing protectors; the advantages, disadvantages, and attenuation of various types of hearing protectors; instructions on their selection, fitting, use and care; the purpose of audiometric testing; and an explanation of the test procedures."

-An audiometric testing program is comprised of two types of tests, or audiograms: baseline and annual.
+The backbone of the employee evaluation is audiometric testing.
+This is more commonly referred to as a hearing test.
+Under 29 CFR 1910.95(g), OSHA details the requirements of an audiometric testing program.An audiometric testing program is comprised of two types of tests, or audiograms: baseline and annual.
 Audiograms are used to document an employee's hearing level.
 The baseline audiogram must be conducted within six months of confirmation of an exposure equal to or exceeding the 85dB action level.
 It establishes a reference point to which future annual audiograms can be compared.
 The initial annual audiogram must be conducted within one year of the baseline.
 Subsequent annual audiograms must be performed yearly thereafter.